Why Laser Eye Surgery is a Better Option for Astigmatism

-Another option is rigid gas-permeable lenses (RGPs).
-RGPs are hard contacts that work by maintaining their shape while sitting on your irregularly-shaped cornea.
-In doing so, they promote a more spherical shape and help light bend through the lens in a more natural and effective way.
+“Toric” lenses are soft contact lenses that have different powers in different areas, or “meridians” of the lens – unlike normal contacts which have the same power across the lens.
+Another option for astigmatism is rigid gas-permeable lenses (RGPs).
+These are hard contacts that work by maintaining their shape while sitting on the irregularly-shaped cornea.
+In doing so, they promote a more spherical shape and help to bend light into the eye in a more effective way.

-Astigmatism can be improved using glasses and contacts, but it can only be treated by Laser Eye Surgery.
-To find out if you’re a suitable candidate for laser (your chances are good), contact one of our friendly clinic coordinators today.
+To find out if you’re a suitable candidate for Laser Eye Surgery, contact one of our friendly clinic coordinators today.